Moo64c/moo64c.github.io/_posts/2022-08-20-Query Grouping.md

 A waiting worker is a waiting customer.

-A waiting customer might prefer a quicker API.
+A waiting customer is an unhappy customer.

-If a request takes enough time, customers can decide to search for a faster solution.
+If a request takes enough time, a customer can decide to use this waiting time to search for a faster solution.

 #### That is how a few milliseconds can end up costing a company millions of dollars.